WhoIsParadise: Philanthropy

 The recipient of numerous leadership awards, Paradise lends his voice, time and expertise to many worthy causes.
 He remains a powerful advocate for social inclusion, intervention, education, youth and community in and around the world.
 He has worked to build a stronger Britain by advocating for curriculums of inclusion within a quality education system, partnering with like-minded organisations to strengthen the socio-economic conditions of BAME communities, and striving to make London a sustainable city for generations to come.
 His VH1 PSAs typify his passion and spirit towards Hip hop [culture] and education, in which he says the future of our next generation that's very important to me.

 Paradise trained and mentored emerging talent from the surrounding Nairobi slums as part of documentary power-house, Roundtable Films' social issues and political entertainment documentary series, Kenya Rise Up.
-His voluntary work to raise the profile of the conditions and increase the demand for services for sickle cell and thalassaemia sufferers saw him invited to the Houses of Parliament with Dawn Hill and Baroness Howells.
+His voluntary work to raise the profile of the conditions and increase the demand for services for people with sickle cell and thalassaemia saw him invited to the Houses of Parliament with Dawn Hill and Baroness Howells.